Tiberiu97/Proiect-practic-Testare-manuala/README.md

   <h2>1.3 Test Analysis</h2>

->The testing process will be executed based on the above requirements for the Admin module.
+The testing process will be executed based on the above requirements for the Immigration module.
 The following test conditions were found:

 >* Enter data only for mandatory fields and check that the Immigration is created/updated